chriselgee/toteslegit/Readme.md

 * attackSurface/: Tools for scanning and otherwise discovering attack surface
 * cloud/: Tools for measuring cloud risk
 * firewall-app/: A vibe-coded fake firewall app used in part of the demo
+* passwordAudit/: Tools for measuring the security of Active Directory passwords
 * setup/: Common setup steps for testing